learn-the-web/topics/javascript-syntax.md

 checklist: javascript-checklist
 ---

-Javascript is a general purpose programming language originally created for use inside web browsers, but now works just as well on servers.
+JavaScript is a general purpose programming language originally created for use inside web browsers, but now works just as well on servers.

 The syntax is very similar to other popular languages including [PHP](http://en.wikipedia.org/wiki/PHP), [Perl](http://en.wikipedia.org/wiki/Perl) and [Java](http://en.wikipedia.org/wiki/Java_(programming_language))—they all sharing similar structure of parenthesis, brackets, and semi-colons.

 ---

-## Creating & attaching a Javascript file
+## Creating & attaching a JavaScript file

-A Javascript file is no different than any other web code files—just a plain old text file.
+A JavaScript file is no different than any other web code files—just a plain old text file.

 Usually they’re stored inside a “js” folder in your website.

-When connecting the Javascript, it’s almost always a good idea to add the Javascript to the bottom of your HTML file—immediately above the closing `</body>` tag.
+When connecting the JavaScript, it’s almost always a good idea to add the JavaScript to the bottom of your HTML file—immediately above the closing `</body>` tag.

-Using the `script` tag we can point to our Javascript file.
+Using the `script` tag we can point to our JavaScript file.

 ```html